-Pruning shear blades contain different types of metal and coatings, all with particular pros and cons.
+Pruning shear blades are constructed of different types of metal and feature different coatings, each with their own unique set of pros and cons.

 - Stainless steel blades: Stainless steel resists tarnishing so blades made of this metal won’t rust or corrode.
 Though they work well cutting green stems and branches, stainless steel blades are difficult to sharpen once they become dull; they can also become misshapen if you try to cut too-thick branches.